countable-web/open-source-corporation/divisions/consulting/ORG_CHART.md

 ### Associate

   * Paid an hourly rate, as a subcontractor.
-  * Excellent performance for 6 months may lead to a Jr Partnership offer.
+  * Excellent performance may lead to a Jr Partnership offer.
+This includes exhibiting taking responsibility for client outcomes and exceedin client expectations, technical prowess, strong communication skills and leadership.
   * Work is assigned and checked by a Jr Partner.

 ### Jr Partner